MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-work-assembly-boms.md

 2. Choose the **Yes** value in the **Assembly BOM** column.
 3. On the **Assembly BOM** page, choose the **Edit List** action, then change any field as needed.

-## To view components and resources indented according to the BOM structure
+## <a name="to-view-components-and-resources-indented-according-to-the-bom-structure"></a>To view components and resources indented according to the BOM structure

 From the **Assembly BOM** page, you can open a separate page that shows the components and any resources indented according to their BOM position under the assembly item.